Minor Program

 - PSY 251 Quantitative Methods(1)

-- SPIA 200 Statistics for Social Science(1)
+- SPI 200 Statistics for Social Science(1)

 (1) The following statistics courses: ECO 202, ORF 245, POL 345/SOC 305, PSY 251, SPI 200, differ in style, application domains, and some advanced topics, but have sufficient overlap to be considered cognates.

-Foundations of Machine Learning (Must take one)
+Foundations of Machine Learning - Select One

 - COS 324 Introduction to Machine Learning(2)